PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 # Chapter Six

+While The Knight and Red had met and made camp in the safety of their thicket clearing far in the south, Tom and The Tailor were making their way north.

 “Here it is.”, The Tailor pointed towards the town ahead.
 Tom wanted to stop and rest but The Tailor sped up.
 “I need to see the smithy, get a few things while we're here.”, but he did not mention the stench of rotting vegetables.

 Somebody was slumped on the floor in front of them, vaguely against the side of a building; stretched out, blocking their path.
 “He's drunk.”, The Tailor explained and they manoeuvred single file around him.